Windows 8.1 Update and

 This error might mean that your PC doesn't have the required update KB 2919442 installed.
 Check to make sure that all important updates, including KB 2919442, are installed on your PC.
 If all updates are installed, you might need to refresh your PC.

-Tap or click Update and recovery, then tap or click Recovery.
+Tap or click Update and recovery, and then tap or click Recovery.

 Under Refresh your PC without affecting your files, tap or click Get started.

 Follow the instructions on the screen.